azproduction/lmd/README.md

 10. Starting from version 1.5.2 LMD can require off-package modules `"async": true` (see Asynchronous module require)
 11. From version 1.6.0 LMD can cache all in-package modules in localStorage `"cache": true` (see Local Storage cache)
 12. From version 1.6.2 LMD can include off-package css `css: true` and js-files `js: true`(for jsonp, cross-origin JS or non LMD modules)
-13. Ready for production - `lmd.js` is 100% covered by unit tests see `test/README.md` for details
-14. LMD package is possible to run as Web Worker or execute as Node.js script (see Web Worker and Node.js)
+13. LMD package is possible to run as Web Worker or execute as Node.js script (see Web Worker and Node.js)
+14. LMD works in all modern browsers and in older IE (see Browsers support)
+15. Ready for production - `lmd.js` is 100% covered by unit tests see `test/README.md` for details

 Installing
 ----------